The Big Europe Bucket List: 58 Hidden Destinations & European Landmarks You Have to See!

 There are many places where you can scuba dive in Europe, but few offer an underwater experience as special as Malta.
 The island’s history of naval conflict has left its waters riddled with authentic wartime shipwrecks, and the Mediterranean climate creates excellent conditions for exploring them.
 HMS Maori, a World War II vessel sunk during a 1942 night raid in Valletta Harbour, is one of the best examples of Malta’s fascinating wrecks.
 At just 13–17 metres below the surface, it is accessible to divers with basic qualifications.
 For more advanced divers, the Um el Faroud oil tanker wreck at 30–35 metres is a spectacular specimen to explore, nestled between 35 and 15 metres down.
 Diving in Malta is not only limited to shipwrecks, however.
 You can also discover mesmerising underwater rock formations around the archipelago, such as the Double Arch Reef and the Santa Maria Caves, and a diversity of Mediterranean marine life.
 Malta’s warm, azure waters are conducive for diving at any time of year.
 The summer months from June to August are the best time for diving, with high visibility levels, calm seas and warm water.

-An Amsterdam Canal Boat Tour
+Take an Amsterdam Canal Boat Tour

 Constance Panda, The Adventures of Panda Bear